classgraph/classgraph/Zero-Bugs-Commitment.md

 *(Motivation: It is easy to delay responding to a bug report, a bug comment or a request until the bug or request becomes forgotten or obsolete.
-This is the unfortunate end of the vast majority of bug reports filed across the entire open source ecosystem.)*
+This is the unfortunate end of significant proportion of bug reports filed across the open source ecosystem.)*

 💡 We pledge to be responsive to bug reports and requests currently open in our